abpframework/abp/docs/en/Authorization.md

 }
 ```

 `CheckAsync` extension method throws `AbpAuthorizationException` if the current user/client is not granted for the given permission.
-There is also `IsGrantedAsync` extension method that returns `true` or `false`.
+There is also `IsGrantedAsync` extension method that returns `true` or `false`..

 `IAuthorizationService` has some overloads for the `AuthorizeAsync` method.
 These are explained in the [ASP.NET Core authorization documentation](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/introduction).